 - As a best practice, we recommend you maintain only one master audience in Mailchimp, and use tags and segments to organize and target your contacts.

 - If you absolutely need to maintain separate audiences, you can repeat this process to create them.
 Audiences are independent of one another, so contact and audience data will be kept seperate on a per-audience basis.
-Contacts who appear in multiple audiences could also increase the cost of your Monthly Plan.
+Contacts who appear in multiple audiences will increase your whole audience size.

 - Make sure you're familiar with our anti-spam practices and audience requirements before you begin this process.

 When you create a Mailchimp account, we generate an audience for you and populate it with details you provide.
 Each time you create a new audience, you'll be prompted to input default information like your From email address and a message to remind your contacts who you are.